practicingruby/practicing-ruby-paid/posts/v1/013-obfuscations.md

-<small><i>Originally published as part of the Practicing Ruby newsletter on December 23, 2010.
-Most of these issues draw inspiration from discussions and teaching sessions at my free online school, <a href="http://university.rubymendicant.com">Ruby Mendicant University</a>.
-You should <a href="http://twitter.com/seacreature">follow @seacreature on twitter</a> if you want to keep up with my more recent projects.</i></small>

 Rather than always focusing on SERIOUS BUSINESS, I'd like share something a little more light hearted today.
 Whether you celebrate Christmas or not, I think you'll find this little holiday themed hack a great deal of fun to play with.

 ### Christian Neukirchen's Christmas Hack